Best Oklahoma Adoption Resource for Foster Parents Whose Child Is Becoming Legally Free

 What is the Oklahoma Promise tuition benefit and how do we access it?

 Oklahoma Promise (OHLAP) provides tuition grants at Oklahoma public universities and technology centers for students who apply during grades 8 through 10.
-Children adopted from DHS or tribal custody are eligible for Oklahoma Promise regardless of family income.
+Children adopted from DHS or tribal custody may be eligible for Oklahoma Promise, subject to residency and academic requirements.
 Families who adopt younger children should plan to apply when the child reaches 8th grade.
 The guide covers Oklahoma Promise eligibility in the financial planning chapter.

 What if I disagree with the subsidy rate my contractor is offering?